Skip advert

 Advertisement - Article continues below

 Before you’ve signed a PCP scheme, be certain that you want to complete the full length of the agreement.
-If you’re someone who will likely change their car after two years, don’t finance it over three or four.
+If you’re someone who is likely to change their car after two years, don’t finance it over three or four.
 That’s because the GMFV will be calculated based on a model that follows the depreciation curve your car is predicted to follow.
 Depreciation is most severe in years one and two, but starts to level out by the third year.

 That means if you want to change your car two years into a three-year agreement, it’s unlikely you’ll have paid enough to cover its depreciation – meaning you’ll have to cover the shortfall.